anhinga/2020-notes/research-drafts/10-lines-thesis.md

 _Dataflow Matrix Machines and V-values: a Bridge between Programs and Neural Nets_, https://arxiv.org/abs/1712.07447

-A recent overview of the current state of DMM research for the AI-GAs community is _Synergy between AI-generating algorithms and dataflow matrix machines_ (March 2020) https://github.com/anhinga/2020-notes/tree/master/research-notes
+A recent overview of the current state of DMM research which was written for the AI-GAs community is
+_Synergy between AI-generating algorithms and dataflow matrix machines_ (March 2020) https://github.com/anhinga/2020-notes/tree/master/research-notes